magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-40678-->

-*  Magento now displays the correct order subtotal when a shopper returns to the cart page during checkout after navigating away from the multi shipping page.
+*  Magento now displays the correct order subtotal when a shopper returns to the cart page during checkout after navigating away from the multi-shipping page.
 [GitHub-31889](https://github.com/magento/magento2/issues/31889)

 <!--- MC-40541-->